Cumberland deputies investigating attempted child abduction

 Abby's mom rushed outside but by the time she got to the driveway, the group had driven away.

-"Had I had my weapon on me, he'd be dead and we would be talking about a murder," Northrup said.
+"Had I had my weapon on me, he'd be dead and we would be talking about a murder," Northrop said.

 It's harsh, yes but Shannon says it's a grave example of the lengths she is willing to go to protect her only daughter.